 Throughout Toronto, and especially in Ward 16, motorists are cutting through neighbourhood streets in an effort to beat the traffic.
 This is unsafe.
 We must get traffic moving on arterial roads and reduce drivers’ incentive to pursue shortcuts through neighbourhoods.

-As a mother of two small children, one of my key priorities is to protect our most vulnerable as they walk and cycle to school.
+As a mother of three small children, one of my key priorities is to protect our most vulnerable as they walk and cycle to school.
 I am committed to explore the many options that are required to make our local streets safer, especially for our children.
 We must continue to enforce the rules that we already have (i.e. tagging and towing vehicles illegally blocking rush-hour routes).
 A free-flowing arterial road means drivers have less incentive and inclination to venture onto smaller streets in search of a bypass or shortcut.
 We must be willing and able to utilize the whole toolbox of traffic control measures that are available to keep our local streets local.
 In addition, we must continue to make key investments in our strained public transit system so it remains a viable mode of transportation for commuters and visitors.

 Only through a combination of these measures can we really get Toronto moving while keeping our pedestrians and cyclists safe.
 In the immediate term, I will be looking at where traffic calming measures are needed in the ward and what policy tools are available to mitigate the impacts of traffic spillover on local streets.
 I look forward to working with residents, city staff and my colleagues to protect our children and secure their ability to walk and cycle safely to school.